Item #: AP6453

 Classic AP Requirement #14—Separation and Qualitative Analysis of Cations and Anions

-In this semi-microscale laboratory, students analyze two solution sets of four cations and four anions.
+Students analyze two solution sets of four cations and four anions.
 For each set, a specific qualitative scheme is followed to separately detect each of the four ions present.
-Once these determinations are completed, students are given two unknown solution sets of cations and anions to analyze.
+Students are then given two unknown solution sets to analyze.
 By following the qualitative schemes, students determine which cations and anions are present and which are absent from the two samples.
-Students become familiar with various laboratory techniques associated with qualitative analysis, with an emphasis on maintaining accurate records of laboratory results.
 Four to five 50-minute lab sessions will be needed to complete all four sets of analyses.